 Dr. Leyla Acaroglu

-Sustainability provocateur, 2016 UNEP Champion of the Earth, and cultural protagonist, Dr. Leyla Acaroglu challenges people to think differently about how the world works.
-An award winning designer, sociologist, and entrepreneur, she developed the Disruptive Design Method and creates cerebrally activating experiences, gamified toolkits, and unique educational experiences that help equip people to intervene in systems to make the status quo obsolete.
+Sustainability provocateur, award-winning designer, 2016 UNEP Champion of the Earth, and creative channg-maker prioneer, Dr. Leyla Acaroglu challenges people to think differently about how the world works.
+As the founder of the UnSchool and creator of the Disruptive Design Method, Leyla weaves togetehr her skills as a deisgner, sociologist, and entrepreneur, to create highly imersive educative experiences.
+She is a sought after international expert on systems change and sustainabaility, running workshops around the world and designing activating experiences, gamified toolkits, and unique educational experiences that help equip people to intervene in systems to make the status quo obsolete.
 Her mainstage TED talk on sustainability has been viewed over a million times, and she leads presentations around the world on activating positive social change through creative interventions.